-- Process an application in advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a Unit postal address, intended address or quartering area address to use when considering the application against the school's oversubscription criteria. - Accept a Unit postal address or quartering area address for admissions purposes for a service child, where the parent requests this.
+- Allocate a place advance of the family arriving in the area provided the application is accompanied by an official letter that declares a relocation date and a Unit postal address, intended address or quartering area address to use when considering the application against the school's oversubscription criteria. - Accept a Unit postal address or quartering area address for admissions purposes for a service child, where the parent requests this.